-The Long Beach Bridge, mile 4.7, across Reynolds Channel has a vertical clearance in the closed position of 22 feet at mean high water and 24 feet at mean low water.
-The existing bridge operating regulations are found at 33 CFR 117.799(g).
+The Long Beach Bridge across Reynolds Channel, mile 4.7, has a vertical clearance of 20 feet at mean high water and 24 feet at mean low water in the closed position.
+The existing drawbridge operating regulation is listed at 33 CFR 117.799(g).

 End Supplemental Information

 Supervisory Bridge Management Specialist, First Coast Guard District.